Pseudosuchia

 Contrary to popular belief, crocodilians differ significantly from their ancestors and distant relatives, as Pseudosuchia contains a staggering diversity of reptiles with many different lifestyles.
 Early pseudosuchians were successful in the Triassic period.
 They included giant, quadrupedal apex predators such as Saurosuchus, Prestosuchus, and Fasolasuchus.
 Ornithosuchids were large scavengers, while erpetosuchids and gracilisuchids were small, light-footed predators.
 A few groups acquired herbivorous diets, such as the heavily armored aetosaurs, and several were bipedal, such as Poposaurus and Postosuchus.
 The bizarre, ornithomimid-like shuvosaurids were both bipedal and herbivorous, with toothless beaks.

 Many of these Triassic pseudosuchian groups went extinct at or before the Triassic–Jurassic extinction event.
 However, one group, the crocodylomorphs, survived the major extinction.
-Crocodylomorphs themselves evolved a diverse array of lifestyles during the Jurassic and Cretaceous periods, although only a single subset of crocodylomorphs, the Crocodilia, survive to the present day.
-Living crocodilians include crocodiles, alligators, caimans, and gavialids.
+Crocodylomorphs themselves evolved a diverse array of lifestyles during the Jurassic and Cretaceous periods, although living pseudosuchians only include crocodiles, alligators, caimans, and gavialids.

 Origin, decline, and re-use of the clade name Pseudosuchia

 The name Pseudosuchia was originally given to a group of superficially crocodile-like prehistoric reptiles from the Triassic period, but fell out of use in the late 20th century, especially after the name Crurotarsi was established in 1990 to label the clade (evolutionary grouping) of archosaurs encompassing most reptiles previously identified as pseudosuchians.
 By this time, Pseudosuchia had also been defined as a clade, but it was not widely embraced until 2011.

 In 2011 paleontologist Sterling Nesbitt proposed that Crurotarsi, as it was then defined, must include not only crocodilian-line archosaurs, but all other archosaurs including birds, non-avian dinosaurs, and pterosaurs.
-The clade Pseudosuchia as originally defined could still be used to identify crocodilian-line archosaurs, and since many recent studies support Nesbitt's findings, Pseudosuchia is now commonly used.
+The clade Pseudosuchia as originally defined could still be used to identify crocodilian-line archosaurs, and since many recent studies support Nesbitt's findings, Pseudosuchia is again commonly used.